 Rating agencies are supposed to help provide trust and confidence in financial markets by rating borrowers on their creditworthiness of outstanding debt obligations.
 They can, however, run into conflicts of interest and should not be blindly relied on for assessing a borrower’s risk profile.

-Quote the current LIBOR rate and talk about the importance of LIBOR as it relates to spreads and pricing of other credit instruments.
+Quote a recent range of SOFR rates and talk about the importance of SOFR as it relates to spreads and pricing of other credit instruments.

 Free cash flow is simply equal to cash from operations minus capital expenditures (levered free cash flow).
 Unlevered free cash flow is used in financial modeling.